roverxio/toadplatform/bundler/README.md

 It uses actix for the REST APIs and an sqlite database for storing wallet deployment state and the salt.
 Rust version: `rustc 1.71.0 (8ede3aae2 2023-07-12)`

 ## Pre-requisites
 If you are running this project on localhost, you need to have a local node running with the contracts deployed.
 Also, the env variable `INFURA_KEY` will be set as an empty string.
-For testing, I used [eth-infinitism's account-abstraction](https://github.com/eth-infinitism/account-abstraction).
-You can use that as well.
-Here are the steps to deploy the contracts:
+Here are the steps to set up your local node with the required contracts:
-1. Clone the account-abstraction repo
-2. Run `yarn install`
-3. Go to [roverx-rpc's deplyer contracts](https://github.com/Club-Defy/roverx-rpc/tree/base/scw/provider/deployer) and copy
-   1. 06_delpoy_TestERC20.ts (rename it to 4_deploy_TestERC20.ts)
-   2. 13_deploy_VerifyingPaymaster.ts (rename it to 4_deploy_VerifyingPaymaster.ts)
-4. Paste them in the account-abstraction repo under `deploy` folder
-5. run `npx hardhat node`
+1. Follow the instructions in the [foundry installation guide](https://book.getfoundry.sh/getting-started/installation) to set up foundry tool kit

-This should start a hardhat node and deploy the contracts.
+2. run `deploy_local.sh`.
+This should start a local anvil node and deploy the contracts.

 You can find the deployed contracts in the console logs.
 Copy the very first private-key from the logs and use it to populate the values of "WALLET_PRIVATE_KEY" and "VERIFYING_PAYMASTER_PRIVATE_KEY" in env variables.
 This key is the deployer for all the contracts.

 ## How to run
 1. Clone the repo